h2016101/Course-Project/README.txt

 # Course-Project
+This is an i2c driver to interface VCNL 4010 with raspberry pi Steps :
 > Download the Kernel Level code “i2c.c”, user space code “user.c” and Makefile .
 > Go to the Directory where these files are downloaded.
 > Run $ make all on terminal